rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - A Smartnode update SHALL enforce the use of the latest delegate for minipools.
 The exact implementation method is left to the Smartnode development team, subject to this specification.

-- The Smartnode update SHOULD be implemented as soon as possible without interfering with Saturn 1 launch.
+- The Smartnode update SHOULD be implemented at the earliest reasonable opportunity that does not interfere with the Saturn 1 launch.

 - The Smartnode SHALL remove the ability to change the `use-latest-delegate` flag via Smartnode configuration UI and/or command line interface.